phonedotcom/API-SDK-ruby/docs/AccountsApi.md

 # **list_accounts**
 > ListAccounts list_accounts(opts)

-Get a list of accounts visible to the authenticated user or client
+Get a list of accounts visible to the authenticated user or client.

-This service lists the accounts accessible to the authenticated client.
+Get a list of accounts visible to the authenticated user or client.
 In most cases, there will only be one such account.
 See Accounts for more info on the properties.

 ### Example
 ```ruby